jtsampson/notes/java-8-features.md

 ```

 #### Reduction
-Reducing a stream to a single value with an accumulator (BinaryOperator) function
+The `.reduce()` method allows us to reduce a stream to a single value with an accumulator (BinaryOperator) function
 ```java
   int[] numbers = {1, 2, 3, 4, 5, 6, 7, 8, 9, 10};
   // 1st argument, init value = 0